Ammitocyon: Paleobiology

 Ammitocyon possess many traits that can be found in other carnivorans, but their association with each other is exclusive to this genus.
 Its chewing apparatus is completely unique, with no equivalent existing among other hypercarnivores.
 It possesses strong dental simplification, and a second carnassial pair is formed by m1 talonid and m2 occluding with the M1-M2 buccal wall.
-The robustness of canines and incisors combined with slender postcanine dentition is a common feature in thaumastocyonines, but is far more developed in Ammitocyon, with its extremely sectorial dentition than in related taxa such as Thaumastocyon or Crassidia.
+The robustness of canines and incisors combined with slender postcanine dentition is a common feature in thaumastocyonines, but is far more developed in Ammitocyon, with its extremely sectorial dentition, than in related taxa such as Thaumastocyon or Crassidia.

 The insertion of the M. masseter into the mandible is narrowed and the attachment aera for the m. masseter pars zygomaticomandibularis posterior, the muscle responsible for the main grinding movements of the jaw, in the mandible has almost completely disappeared.
 This, in addition to the development of large temporalis and digastricus muscles, may be a sign that Ammitocyon favored slicing over chewing, which is consistent with the shape of its teeth.

 A biomechanical analysis suggests the mandible was more resistant to mediolateral than dorsoventral movements.
 The mesial constitutes the least resistant part of the mandible, and the symphysis is the only one capable of resisting dorsoventral and lateral movements.
-The result is that Ammitocyon occupies a morphospace not known in any other amphicyonid, candid, or carnivoran included in the study, with a mandibular ramus more resistant to mediolateral bending, but less dorsoventral resistance than seen in any of the species it has been compared with.
+The result is that Ammitocyon occupies a morphospace not known in any other amphicyonid, canid, or carnivoran included in the study, with a mandibular ramus more resistant to mediolateral bending, but less dorsoventral resistance than seen in any of the species it has been compared with.

 This is in accordance with the large incisors and wide canines, which may have acted as a throat or muzzle clamp, and helped to tear off the prey's skin.
 The large buccolingual resistance to bending suggests its ability to tear off flesh while violently moving its head from side to side, similar to movements observed in pinnipeds.
 The low resistance to dorsoventral bending, and P4 and m1 forming a shearing surface, while M1 and m2 acting as second cutting area, shows that it was likely unable to feed on hard matter, such as bones, unlike many other amphicyonids.

 The postcranial skeleton has not been closely described, but it is extremely robust, even exceeding that of bears in many areas, possessing short limbs and metapodials not unlike those seen in Thylacosmilus. strengthened articulations in some of its bones prevent lateral movements, especially in the hind limbs, with some features being similar to those of cursorial mammals.
 Some of its metapodials completely lack flexing ability.
 The shortness of its phalanxes means the animal could not walk in a digitigrade position, as the surface area would have been too small to carry its weight.
 Nevertheless, reconstructing the taxon as plantigrade also leads to some discrepancies that only further studies can solve.